 - ... cranes or lift applications

-- Sensorless control is not recommended, if the motor
+- Purely back-EMF based sensorless control is NOT(!) recommended, if the motor

 - ... has to accelerate from standstill with a defined torque and ramp profile.